tudelft3d/geo2020/company/index.md

 #### Project in a company == signing some paperwork from the TU Delft

-If you have a project with a company, you need to sign some paperwork.
+If you have a project with a company, the company, you, and the administration of the faculty need [to fill out and sign a form](http://studenten.tudelft.nl/fileadmin/Files/studentenportal/os/BKspecifiek/Internship_Agreement.pdf).
-Contact the Geomatics programme director for this.

 - - -